Evocation

 Peppe Occhipinti

-The scabrosity of the pozzolana, used for millennia as a coating, cancels, with its chiaroscuro effects due to the particular technique of rinzaffo, the detachment of the corners of conjunction between the roof and the walls, evoking the aerial quality of the sacred place once had to possess.
+The roughness of pozzolana, used for millennia as a coating, cancels, with its chiaroscuro effects due to the particular technique of roughcast application, the separation of the joining angles between the roof and the walls, evoking the airy quality of a vault that the sacred place must have once possessed.

 Ancestral images